 The answer is Yes.
 Any EPF account that does not get any contribution for 36 months is declared as an inoperative account.
 When you fail to transfer the EPF account upon change of job, the account remains under your UAN without receiving contributions from your employer.
 This way, the old EPF accounts may remain inoperative for years.

 However, the government has considered the latest trends in a job change and the associated lack of knowledge of individuals to transfer the old EPF accounts to the new ones manually.
 It has set up certain relaxed conditions recently to mark an account as inoperative.
-If the employee does not make an application for withdrawal of the accumulated EPF balance even after completing 36 months of retirement:

 - Due to permanent migration abroad